 Excess thatch provides perfect breeding grounds for lawn disease and lawn pests, as well as increasing lawn mowing requirements and leading the lawn to poor health and other problems.

 Lawn thatch can be controlled mildly with the Lawn Coring process, or most efficiently with Vertimowing AKA Scarifying.
-Have a regular program of de-thatching when it is required, and you'll have a lawn with far less problems, and one of the most beautiful and healthy lawns in your street.
+Or we can also cut the lawn down lower than normal once a year in the Spring to help easily control thatch.
+De-thatch when it is required, and we’ll have a lawn with far less problems.

 Lawn Aeration is the process of de-compacting the soil under a lawn, which in turn allows greater oxygen to reach the lawn roots, as well as allowing greater free flowing of water and nutrients, which are all essential to good lawn health.
 Lawn aeration can be done either with Lawn Coring or using a garden fork to dig into and break up the lawn soil.